kleelab-bch/phet/README.md

 ## Basic Description

 This repo contains various implementations of subtype detection algorithms.
-Mainly, the PHet (**P**reserving **Het**erogeneity) algorithm performs recurrent subsampling differential analysis of IQR between classes to identify a minimal set of heterogeneity-preserving features while maximizing the quality of subtype clustering.
+Mainly, the PHet (**P**reserving **Het**erogeneity) algorithm performs recurrent subsampling differential analysis and IQR between conditions to identify a minimal set of heterogeneity-preserving features while maximizing the quality of subtype clustering.
 Using public datasets of microarray and single-cell RNA-seq, PHet effectively identifies disease subtypes and outperforms the previous outlier-based methods.
 This guide gives a tutorial on running 25 algorithms but does not describe every feature of the package.

 ## Dependencies

 We highly recommend installing [Anaconda](https://www.anaconda.com/) which is an open source distribution of the Python and R programming languages for data wrangling, predictive analytics, and scientific computing.
 The codebase is tested to work under Python 3.11.
 To install the necessary requirements, run the following commands:

 ``pip install -r requirements.txt``